rxjia/python-fcl-octomap/README.md

 ## Installation

 First, install FCL using the instructions provided [here](https://github.com/flexible-collision-library/fcl).
 If you're on Ubuntu 17.04 or newer, you can install FCL using `sudo apt-get install libfcl-dev`.
-This should also work on Ubuntu 16.04 and 16.10, but the default package for those versions is FCL 0.3.2-1.
-Otherwise, just compile FCL from source -- it's quick and easy, and its dependencies are all easily installed via `apt`.
+Otherwise, just compile FCL from source -- it's quick and easy, and its dependencies are all easily installed via `apt` or `brew`.

 In order to install the Python wrappers for FCL, simply run
 ```shell